 - Access to a large number of patients with a very wide variety of BNNP conditions

-- A structured curriculum with 3 to 4 hours per week of lectures and educational sessions
+- A structured curriculum with 3 hours per week of lectures and educational sessions

 - Free nights and weekends, with no call